philip2003/Getting-and-cleaning-data/CodeBook.md

 Check the README.txt file for further details about this dataset.

 A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: [Web Link](https://youtu.be/XOEN9W05_4A)
-AN updated version of this dataset can be found at [Web Link](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions).
+An updated version of this dataset can be found at [Web Link].
 It includes labels of postural transitions between activities and also the full raw inertial signals instead of the ones pre-processed into windows.
 -----------------------------------------------
 #### Attribute Information:
 For each record in the dataset it is provided: